 For the exact service intervals recommended for a Stage 1 remapped 1.0 TSI, see our 1.0 TSI service intervals guide.

+One thing that has mattered consistently is fuel quality.
 Lower-octane fuel can lead to timing pull or knock correction in tuned cars, so I’ve personally avoided regular 91 RON and stuck to higher-octane fuel (XP95 / 97) wherever available.

 Turbo health has also remained normal after two years and 25,000km.
 No unusual noises, no boost irregularities, and oil consumption has stayed within the expected range.
-Regular oil changes at the correct intervals matter more for turbo longevity on a remapped car than anything else — the turbo runs harder under boost and clean oil is what protects it.
+Regular oil changes at the correct intervals matter more for turbo longevity on a remapped car than anything else, the turbo runs harder under boost and clean oil is what protects it.

 Stage 1 Remap Pros & Cons (For All Cars)